Getting Started

 Deposits, Deadlines, and Policies

-Keep track of all the important dates and policies for education abroad applicants and students.
+Keep track of all the important dates and policies for study abroad applicants and students.

 Financial Aid & Scholarships

-Learn how financial aid works while you're abroad and find scholarships to fund your education abroad experience.
+Learn how financial aid works while you're abroad and find scholarships to fund your study abroad experience.

 Frequently Asked Questions (FAQs)